bufbuild-ru/docs/docs/configuration/v1/buf-gen-yaml/index.md

 ### `plugin`

-**Required.** The name of the plugin to use—can be local or remote.
+**Required.** The name of the plugin to use — can be local or remote.

 - **Local plugins:** If using a `protoc` plugin, the `protoc-gen-` prefix is assumed and you should omit it (for example, `go` instead of `protoc-gen-go`).
 By default, the Buf CLI expects a `protoc-gen-<name>` program to be on your `PATH` so that it can be discovered and executed.
 This can be overridden with the `path` field below.
 - **Remote plugins:** Specify the path to the plugin on the Buf Schema Registry (BSR).